• Home

 PRODUCTIONS

-There are five productions annually, with one for each year group from Years 8–12.
+There are six productions annually, with one for each year group from Years 7–12.

-For boys interested in being behind the stage rather than on it, the Tech Group gives boys in Years 5–12 an opportunity to learn different aspects of technical theatre production such as lighting design, rigging, programming and operation, audio operation, designing soundscapes and effects, and working with digital media playback.
+Students interested in being behind the stage rather than on it, the Tech Group ‘View Crew’ gives boys in Years 7–12 an opportunity to learn different aspects of technical theatre production.
+A few skills learnt are lighting design, programming and operation, audio operation, designing soundscapes and effects, working with digital media playback, stage crew and management including props and sets.

 THEATRESPORTS